Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-👓 See Clear, Play Hard – Never Miss a Moment!
+👓 See Clearly, Dive Confidently — Never Miss a Moment!

-JAWS Spit Anti-Fog Gel is a premium, all-natural defogger designed for professional and recreational use on dive masks, paintball and sport goggles, safety eyewear, and more.
-Its thick gel formula can be applied wet or dry—even underwater—and one tiny drop provides all-day fog-free clarity.
-Trusted by professionals and crafted in the USA, it delivers reliable, hypoallergenic performance for those who demand crystal-clear vision in any environment.
+JAWS Spit Anti-Fog Gel is a premium, all-natural defogger designed for professional-grade clarity on dive masks, goggles, and eyewear.
+Its ultra-thick formula works wet or dry—even underwater—and one tiny drop lasts all day.
+Proudly made in the USA, it’s trusted by law enforcement, medical workers, and sports enthusiasts alike to keep vision crystal clear in any fog-prone environment.

 | ASIN | B000GGCLIC |